Yes, you are able to show videos in the classroom:

 Also check the Library Catalogue for videos owned by MSVU as they often have performance rights purchased at the time of their acquisition by the Library.

-If you would like to show any video on campus that is not in any of these places, please contact Rodney Tucker in the Library for more help and information.
+If you would like to show any video on campus that is not covered by any of these licenses, please contact Rodney Tucker in the Library for assistance and more information.

 Seneca Libraries (2014 June, 16).
 [Video file].
 Retrieved from https://www.youtube.com/watch?v=vuwsCPfd4dk